Elden Ring launch issues: how to fix these common problems

 "We will be constantly working to improve the game so that it can be played comfortably on various PC environments and platforms.
 For the PC version, updating your graphics card drivers to the latest version may significantly improve performance."

 What to do: While waiting for more official patches to roll out, make sure your graphics drivers are updated, as FromSoftware recommends.
-Nvidia and AMD both have driver updates available for Elden Ring, though as of launch day, Intel's Elden Ring driver update hasn't appeared.
+You can also use our guide on how to remove screen tearing in Elden Ring with Vsync settings.

 Elden Ring "Network status check failed"